DreamWorks Pictures: Reliance-Spielberg joint venture and Disney distribution (2008–2015)

-Amblin Partners venture
+Amblin Partners venture and return to Universal (2016–present)

 On September 2, 2015, it was reported that DreamWorks and Disney would not renew their distribution deal, which was set to expire in August 2016, with The Light Between Oceans being released in September as the final DreamWorks film distributed by Disney under their original distribution agreement.
 During that time, DreamWorks was in early negotiations with Universal Pictures to distribute its upcoming films.
-The contract allowing Spielberg to license the DreamWorks name and logo from Jeffrey Katzenberg's DreamWorks Animation was set to expire on January 1, 2016, leading to media speculation that Spielberg would not renew the pact.
+The contract allowing Spielberg to license the DreamWorks trademarks, name and logo from Jeffrey Katzenberg's DreamWorks Animation was set to expire on January 1, 2016, leading to media speculation that Spielberg would not renew the pact.
 Disney retained the film rights to the fourteen DreamWorks films it released, as well as acquiring the "DreamWorks II Distribution Co.
 LLC" copyright from DreamWorks and Reliance on December 11, 2015.

-On December 16, 2015, Spielberg, Reliance, Entertainment One, and Participant Media partnered to launch the content production company Amblin Partners, relegating DreamWorks to a brand for adult-themed films produced under the new company.
+On December 16, 2015, Spielberg, Reliance, Entertainment One and Participant Media partnered to launch the content production company Amblin Partners, relegating DreamWorks to a brand for adult-themed films produced under the new company.
 In addition to DreamWorks, the new company also would produce films under the Amblin Entertainment and Participant banners.
 On the same day, Amblin Partners announced a five-year distribution deal with Universal, under which the company's films would be distributed and marketed by either the main Universal label or its specialty label, Focus Features.
-The Girl on the Train was the first film released under the new agreement, though a few films, like The Post and The Trial of the Chicago 7, were released by other distributors.
+2016's The Girl on the Train was the first film released under the new agreement, though a few films, like Ghost in the Shell (2017), Office Christmas Party (2016) and The Post (2017), were released by Paramount Pictures and 20th Century Fox respectively.
+Ghost in the Shell and Office Christmas Party were DreamWorks Pictures' first projects to have been done with Paramount since the 2008 split and DreamWorks' subsequent distribution relationship with Touchstone.
+Earlier in 2012, while the DreamWorks/Touchstone deal was in effect, a DreamWorks/Paramount film titled A Thousand Words was released, although this film originally began shooting in August 2008, while DreamWorks was still owned by Viacom.
+It had been delayed due to complications arising from the DreamWorks/Viacom split.